jeangiraldoo/codedocs.nvim/README.md

 ### <a id="motivation"></a>💡 Motivation

-I started workng on Codedocs because I wanted to enhance my experience with Neovim, which I started using daily for my side projects and university assignments.
+I started working on Codedocs because I wanted to enhance my experience with Neovim, which I started using daily for my side projects and university assignments.
 I wanted a tool to make documenting my code easier and to contribute something useful to the community! :D